niravmsoni/aspnetcore-httpclient/README.md

 		- There are 2 ways Task can be canceled
 			- We cancel Task
 			- Timeout occurs.
-We should be able to gracefully cancel task
+We should be able to gracefully handle canceled task

 		- CancellationTokenSource
 			- Manages and sends cancellation notifications